w3c/wcag2ict/introduction.md

 #### Applying Level AAA Success Criteria in a Non-Web Context
 <div class="ednote">

-This is where we'll add the overarching caveats regarding Level AAA criteria and the application of these SC to non-web documents and software.
-Here is the info in WCAG 2.2 regarding Level AAA conformance.
-It's pretty brief.
+**_This is where we'll add the overarching caveats regarding Level AAA criteria and the application of these SC to non-web documents and software.
+Here is the info in WCAG 2.2 regarding Level AAA conformance._**

 From the WCAG 2 Layers of Guidance section: